 The Internet doesn’t seem quite sure about the meaning of “taking the weather with you”: Wikipedia says the song is about “the effect a person has on their surroundings by the type of person they are, whether it be good or bad”.
 (To which I can only say “I think I know what you mean, but…Huh?”)

 To me, “Weather with You” talks about our emotional weather, our internal environment, and how that colours all our experiences and affects all our actions.
-It explains to me why, over the course of my own life, I have changed cities, jobs, careers, had kids, and constantly expected these major events to have much more of an impact on me than they actually did.
+It explains to me why, over the course of my own life, I have changed cities, jobs, careers, had kids, even got divorced, and constantly expected these major events to have much more of an impact on me than they actually did.
 Wherever I go and whatever happens to me, I’m always stuck with myself, for better and for worse.

 Which brings me to my big question – if we always take the weather with us, can we make our own weather?
 And if we can, then why not make it beautiful, bountiful, bouncing, blossoming spring?